apigee/apigee-config-maven-plugin/README.md

   - Creates References
   and many more

-To use, edit samples/EdgeConfig/shared-pom.xml, and update org and env elements in all profiles to point to your Apigee org, env.
+To use, edit samples/EdgeConfig/shared-pom.xml, and update org, env to point to your Apigee org and env respectively and path of service account credentials elements in all profiles.
 You can add more profiles corresponding to each env in your org.

       <apigee.org>myorg</apigee.org>
       <apigee.env>test</apigee.env>
+      <apigee.serviceaccount.file>/dir/sa.json</apigee.serviceaccount.file>

 To run the plugin and use edge.json jump to samples project `cd /samples/EdgeConfig` and run